Quick Answer

 | Insulin pump users | Strong qualification case | Depends on hours and management burden |

-CGM and Insulin Pumps, Does Technology Affect Eligibility?
+CGM and Insulin Pumps, Does yechnology Affect Eligibility

-A common question: if a CGM or closed-loop insulin system reduces the time burden, does that disqualify the person?
-CRA's position is that the therapy still qualifies if it was required for life-sustaining purposes, the technology doesn't eliminate the need for the therapy, it assists with it.
-The time calculations should still include monitoring, calibration, and response activities even with advanced technology.
+The technology does not eliminate the need for the therapy; it assists with it.
+Time calculations should still include monitoring, calibration, and response activities even with advanced technology.

 Retroactive claims for 10 years of Type 1 diabetes can yield $14,000-$37,000+ depending on province.